 Chase Freedom Unlimited Card FAQHere are the answers to some commonly asked questions about the Chase Freedom Unlimited card.

-- What is the minimum credit score you need to get approved for the Chase Freedom Unlimited card?
+- What is the minimum credit limit for Chase Freedom Unlimited?

-- What Chase Freedom Unlimited benefits are there?
+- What is the catch with the Chase Freedom Unlimited card?

 - There is no catch with the Chase Freedom Unlimited card.
 You earn cash-back rewards on every eligible purchase without a limit on how much you can earn, and your rewards don't expire.